MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 #### account_name_p

-Azure Blob Storage account contains all of your objects: blobs, files, queues, and tables.
-The storage account provides a unique namespace that is accessible from anywhere in the world over HTTPS.
+Azure blob storage (ABS) account contains all of your ABS objects: blobs, files, queues, and tables.
+The storage account provides a unique namespace for your ABS that is accessible from anywhere in the world over HTTPS.

 ## azure_storage.account_user_add